colanetbiz/pages-test-2/testpage2.md

 ## Welcome to GitHub Pages

+Here is a link to the [testpage3](testpage3.html) html file.
+How does it look?

 You can use the [editor on GitHub](https://github.com/colanetbiz/pages-test-2/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.